-The graphs compare the current Social Security program to the reform proposals of the Bipartisan Policy Center, former Rep. Johnson, and Rep. Larson using metrics that highlight how each of these proposals would change the balance between individual equity and social adequacy.
-In the Committee's model on which the graphs are based, current law benefits are reduced beginning in 2034, when the OASI Trust Fund is projected to be depleted, to the level that can be paid from current income thereafter.
+The graphs in this monograph compare the current Social Security program to the reform proposals of the Bipartisan Policy Center, former Rep. Johnson, and Rep. Larson using metrics that highlight how each of these proposals would change the balance between individual equity and social adequacy.
+In the committee's model on which the graphs are based, current law benefits will be reduced by a considerable amount beginning in 2033, when the OASI Trust Fund is projected to be depleted, to the level that can be paid from current income thereafter.
 This makes the current law program comparable to the three proposals, each of which finances benefits from income over the 75-year valuation period and beyond.

-The preceding points out some of the salient features of the graphs.
+The committee has pointed out some of the salient features of the graphs.
 The graphs themselves provide much more information about how these four benefit and tax structures combine the elements of individual equity and social adequacy for workers in various situations.
-In the end, it is up to each reader to form a judgment regarding which of the reform proposals would best address the continued success of Social Security in achieving its purpose of providing retirement security for covered workers.
+In the end, it is up to each reader to form a judgment regarding which of the reform proposals would best address the continued success of Social Security in achieving its purpose of providing retirement security for covered workers, their dependents, and their survivors.

-While the three reform proposals analyzed for this project fall across a spectrum of approaches, each is a specific package of provisions chosen by its originators.
+While the three reform proposals analyzed in this monograph represent a wide range of approaches, each is a specific package of provisions chosen by its originators.
 Many factors affect the determination of Social Security benefits and taxes, including, but not limited to, the benefit formula, the NRA, dependent benefit percentages, cost-of-living adjustments, the payroll tax rate, and the taxable wage base.
-These factors can be varied and combined in a variety of ways when designing reform proposals intended to eliminate Social Security's long-term deficit.
-Readers who want to explore other pathways toward reform are invited to play the American Academy of Actuaries' Social Security Game.
+These factors can be varied and combined in a variety of ways when designing a reform proposal intended to eliminate Social Security's long-term deficit.
+Readers who want to explore other pathways toward reform are invited to take the American Academy of Actuaries' Social Security Challenge.10